dragonlock2/JABI/README.md

 ## Architecture

-### Interfaces

-Interfaces are the available methods by which a client may connect.
+Interfaces are the available methods by which a single client may connect.
 Multiple interfaces running concurrently is supported.
 The following interfaces are currently supported.

 - USB
 - UART

-### Peripherals

 Microcontroller peripherals are made available over each interface via a custom basic RPC.
 Each interface listens for request packets and dispatches them to the appropriate peripheral.
 The following peripherals are currently supported.

 - Metadata

-### Clients

 Clients connect to the microcontroller over any one of the interfaces.
-The current clients are supported.
+The following clients are supported.

 - `libjabi` - C++ library
 - `pyjabi` - Python library
+- `grpc-server` - gRPC server

 ## Setup